Documentation Index

 resource_agent_4

-• Remote Registry services are enabled.
+• Remote Registry service is enabled.

 Note